A Somatic Inquiry into Racial conditioning, Unconscious Bias & Ethical Holding Across Difference

 Through a combination of guided video teachings and live, facilitated sessions, participants are invited to build embodied capacity to:

-notice how bias (racial conditioning) and systemic power show up somatically
+notice how racial conditioning and systemic power show up somatically

 stay present when discomfort, shame, or defensiveness arises